 13. Find wedding rings for each other

 It might sound odd to do when you get engaged, but your wedding band will be with you for the rest of your life, so it’s worth some time and consideration.
 Ask your partner if they have any preferences or styles that are important to them.

 This may seem like an obvious thing to do when getting engaged, but many details are involved in this.
 You can attend a bridal trunk show or even look on Facebook to see if someone is selling a dress they wore or your friends getting married and what style they’ve chosen.

 When choosing a wedding dress, consider the following:

 - What style of dress are you looking for?
 Is it a wedding gown or something more casual like a cocktail dress?
 Do you want lace and beading on your wedding day, or is your personality more suited to wearing an A-line cut with a halter top?

 - What is your budget?
 Wedding dresses vary greatly in price range, and depending on how important it is to you; this will significantly impact your budget.

 - Will your dress be appropriate for the weather and time of year?
 The climate in which you’ll wed or the venue can significantly influence what type of attire it is necessary to wear.

 15. Plan an engagement party.

 You’ll want to celebrate with all your friends and family!
 Do you want to do all the planning or hand it over to your maid of honor?
-That’s entirely up to you but if you decide you want help, have a conversation with your MOH/bridal party about their time commitment to your wedding and about your budget and timeline.
+That’s entirely up to you, but if you want help, have a conversation with your MOH/bridal party about their time commitment to your wedding and your budget and timeline.
 Whatever you decide, from a backyard hang out to drinks at the bar, remember that is about you and your celebration.